katiekeegan/katiekeegan/index.md

 I am an undergraduate senior at Mary Baldwin University.

+I started college at 14 through the Program for the Exceptionally Gifted and will graduate at 18.

+Thank you for visiting my website!

 ## Research Interests

 Scientific computing, computational mathematics, machine learning, image processing, numerical linear algebra